With so many people working from home and getting extended screen time these days, chances are you would benefit from a standing desk.

 Look for these things when selecting your standing desk converter.

 - Base Size: Check the width and length of your desk surface, and find something small enough to fit comfortably on top of your desk.
 Most standard desks should fit a converter just fine.
-My IKEA ALEX desk surface is just over 51 by 23 inches, and this option fits well with room to spare on the sides.
+My IKEA ALEX desk surface is just over 51 by 23 inches, and my desk converter fits well with room to spare on the sides.

 - Top Platform Size: Check that your laptop or monitors will fit on the top platform of the converter.